Erb3/Hugger/README.md

 ## Placeholders

-If you use PlaceholderAPI you can use the following placeholders:
+If you use PlaceholderAPI, you can use the following placeholders:

 * `%hugger_total%`
 * `%hugger_sent%`